postsharp/postsharp-emails/Markdown/CreatingAspects/cr3.md

     }
 ```

-Notice how the The aspect has hard coded the parameter inputs of the attribute into the final compiled code.
+Notice how the aspect has hard-coded the attribute's parameter inputs into the final compiled code.

-This is still a relatively contrived example producing the following result when run but none the less it serves to illustrate the fact that custom aspects that you create yourself can perform some very complex tasks.
+This is a relatively contrived example, but it serves to illustrate that custom aspects you create can perform very complex tasks.
+Here's the result when run:

 ```
 Connecting for the 1st time.